Yudaotor/EsportsHelper/README.EN.md

 briefLogLength: 10                      # Length of log brief information.
 Default is 10.
 onlyWatchMatches: ["lcs","lla","lpl","lck","ljl-japan","lco","lec","cblol-brazil","pcs","tft_esports"]
 disWatchMatches: []                     # Optional, here you can add Leagues you wish to ignore.
 Please note, names should be in lowercase.
-language: "en_US"                       # en_US for English.zh_CN for Simplified Chinese,zh_TW for Traditional Chinese.
+language: "en_US"                       # en_US for English.zh_CN for Simplified Chinese,zh_TW for Traditional Chinese, es_ES for Spanish.
 maxStream: 4                            # The default value is 4, which is the maximum number of matches that can be watched at the same time, beyond which they will not be watched.
 maxRunHours: -1                         # Negative value is always running, positive value is running by hours, default -1.
 proxy: ""                               # Proxy address, not required for general users, e.g., "127.0.0.1:7890".